-As a faculty, staff, or student, you can access computers that you use within your local computer network remotely using the Remote Desktop technology built into computer and/or server operating systems.
+As a faculty, staff, or student, you can access remote computers (e.g., a desktop at work that you do not have physical access to) from your local device (e.g., a computer at home that you are using) using Remote Desktop technology.
 These instructions will guide you through accessing your remote desktop securely from outside of the UConn network.

 The computer that you want to connect to remotely MUST:

 - Remain connected via hard-wired ethernet to the internet

 - Cannot go into hibernation or sleep mode

 If you have been able to connect to a computer remotely, but have lost access, there is the unfortunate likelihood that the machine has disconnected and needs to be checked in-person.

 VPN: Pulse Secure VPN is not necessary to use Remote Desktop provided you have properly configured using the remote gateway with the full computer name.

 - If you are using a personal computer, this service is still possible and you may follow these guides as they are written.
 However, ITS cannot offer direct support for personal machines in the event of problems that may arise.
 Please also be aware of security recommendations and best practices for using a personal device for work.